SurveyMonkey/public_api_docs/includes/_overview.md

 |View Users|View your user information|users_read|No|
 |View Teams|View teams you belong to|groups_read|Yes|
 |View Library Assets|View your library of survey themes and templates|library_read|No|

-###Deploying an App

-Before the 90-day draft period ends, you must deploy your app or it'll be disabled.
-If your app is disabled, you must deploy it or contact us at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com) to request an extension.

 ##Request and Response Limits